 The wild ramp, AKA wild leek, botanical name Allium tricoccum, is a flowering perennial plant that grows in clusters.
 It is a member of the Allium family along with onions and leeks

 The Calamondin lime is a cross between a sour, loose skinned mandarin and a kumquat, therefore technically making it an orangequat.

 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

 Inventory, 18lbs : 0

-Graffiti eggplant is available during the summer and lasting into the early fall months.
+Graffiti eggplants are available during the summer through early fall.

 Recipes that include Graffiti Eggplant.
 One is easiest, three is harder.